OrenGrinker/jsTextFromImage/README.md

 ## Features

-- Image analysis using OpenAI's GPT-4 Vision
+- Image analysis using OpenAI's GPT-4 Vision from OpenAI or Azure OpenAI
 - Image analysis using Anthropic's Claude 3
 - TypeScript support
 - Easy to use API